Magic number (chemistry)

 The concept of magic numbers in the field of chemistry refers to a specific property (such as stability) for only certain representatives among a distribution of structures.
 It was first recognized by inspecting the intensity of mass-spectrometric signals of rare gas cluster ions.
 Then, the same effect was observed with sodium clusters.

+A mass-spectrum of fullerene clusters produced by laser evaporation of graphite.
+The larger peak corresponds to C_{60}+, the smaller peak- C_{70}+.

 In case a gas condenses into clusters of atoms, the number of atoms in these clusters that are most likely to form varies between a few and hundreds.
 However, there are peaks at specific cluster sizes, deviating from a pure statistical distribution.
 Therefore, it was concluded that clusters of these specific numbers of atoms dominate due to their exceptional stability.
-The concept was also successfully applied to explain the mono-dispersed occurrence of thiolate-protected gold clusters; here the outstanding stability of specific cluster sizes is connected with their respective electronic configuration.